-Electronic records are maintained on the system until their retention period is complete.
+Electronic records are maintained on the system until their retention schedule is completed.
+In most cases, this parallels the schedule for the related paper records.
 The electronic records are then purged from the system.
-Any exceptions to this purge routine are noted under specific secondaries.
+Any exceptions to this purge routine are noted under relevant secondaries.